-Downhole acoustic images acquired during Expedition 313 are a useful tool for identifying important sequence stratigraphic surfaces in the intervals where they were collected (Fig. F15).
+Downhole acoustic images acquired during Expedition 313 are a useful tool for identifying important sequence stratigraphic surfaces in the intervals where they were collected (Fig. F14).
 The highest resolution images were obtained from a 30 m section from Hole M0028A.
 Images from digital line scanning proved very helpful in detecting sedimentological changes, enabling reliable comparison of features observed in the core with the in situ images of the borehole wall.

 Information from the sonic velocity logs and gamma-derived density logs provide a basis for identifying impedance contrasts.
 These data sets give insight into both lithology and potential seismic reflectors and will aid interpretation of the sequences.
-Two high-quality sections of sonic velocity data were acquired in Hole M0027A (Fig. F15) and one section in Hole M0029A.
+Two high-quality sections of sonic velocity data were acquired in Hole M0027A (Fig. F14).

-Changes in density and porosity very closely match lithology changes (grain size and mineral content).
-Overall, the porosity of specific grain size ranges (clay, silt, and sand) decrease exponentially with burial depth.
+Changes in density and porosity very closely matched lithology changes (grain size and mineral content).
+Overall, the porosity of specific grain size ranges (clay, silt, and sand) decreased exponentially with burial depth.
 Anomalously low porosity in the upper ~200 m of Holes M0027A and M0029A is tentatively related to the coring technique.
-In general, largescale coarsening-upward sequences and abrupt decreases in grain size can be recognized by changes in density and porosity (as well as gamma ray).
+In general, correlative changes in both density and porosity paralleled distinct changes related to larger scale coarsening-upward trends in grain size as well as to sharp decreases in grain size.

 Interesting links between the geochemical results and petrophysical data were identified, as highlighted by the conductivity logs and resistivity data on the core.
-Electrical conductivity trends are mainly controlled by the chlorinity of the pore fluids in Holes M0027A, M0028A, and the upper part of Hole M0029A (Figs. F8, F9, F10).
-In contrast, although both conductivity and chlorinity values are high in Hole M0029A, especially chlorinity below 320 mbsf, lithology controls the numerous electrical conductivity variations in Hole M0029A.
-In all holes, except in the lower part of Hole M0029A, the highest chlorinities are generally correlated with a low gamma ray signal indicative of coarse-grained formations.
+Electrical conductivity trends are controlled by the chlorinity of the pore fluids in Holes M0027A and M0028A (Figs. F8, F9, F10).
+In contrast, permeability is detected in the electrical conductivity variation in Hole M0029A because of the more uniform high chlorinity below 320 m CSF-A.

 In Hole M0029A, particularly distinct conductivity, sonic, and magnetic susceptibility values clearly identified boundaries between lithologic units.
-This he several instances creases linearly t was especially valuable in the several instances of where boundaries occurred in a coring gap.
-This also voccurred in some intervals in Holes M0027A and I M0028A.
+This was especially valuable in the several instances where boundaries occurred in a coring gap.
+This also occurred in some intervals in Holes M0027A and M0028A.